susannamau/susannamau/README.md

 👩🏼‍💻 Passionate about Statistics, Computer Science and new technologies

-📍 Currently working @ BPER Banca - please note views expressed are my own
+📍 Currently working as a Data Scientist @ BPER Banca - please note views expressed are my own

 ❤️‍🔥 I love learning new things and starting new projects